 Under "Resource Type" click on "Theses and Dissertations"

-You may want to narrow your results to a particular department or to eliminate microfiche copies to see only the paper copies located on the Lower Level.
+You may want to narrow your results to a particular department or to eliminate microfiche copies to see only the paper copies located on the 3rd floor.
 Changing the dates to 2009 to current date will retrieve electronic copies of theses.

-Scroll down to Library Location and click on LOWER LEVEL THESES to see only paper copies
+Scroll down to Library Location and click on 3 South to see only paper copies

 You can also search by the name of the Chair of the thesis committee.
 Scanning thesis topics under the name of a favorite professor might help you select an appropriate chair for your own Thesis Committee.